top of page

 Sarah-Jane Lee

-• 2 min read
+• 3 min read

-In New Zealand, adventure tourism doesn't just flourish—it’s a way of life.
+In New Zealand, adventure tourism doesn't just flourish; it’s a way of life.
 With stupendous scenery, alpine ranges dusted in snow, and roaring white-water rivers, the "Land of the Long White Cloud" is defined by a "go-for-it" Kiwi attitude.

-White water rafting adventure is a New Zealand #nzmustdo, guided group navigating a Grade 4 a rocky canyon.
+White water rafting adventure is a New Zealand #nzmustdo, guided group navigating a Grade 4 rocky canyon.

-🌊 On the Water: Rapids, Glowworms, and Canyons
+🌊 On the Water: Rapids, Glow Worms, and Canyons

 Surrounded by the Pacific Ocean and dissected by tumbling white-water rivers, New Zealand is a liquid playground.